 Application’s automatic restart

-During the development process, we’ll modify index.js
+During the development process, we’ll modify index.js and all other

 source files constantly.
 It will be quite painful to stop ans start